marcoxa/iron-main/README.md

-If you manually downloaded the package, you can open the `testsubmit.jcl` file, which just executes `IEFBR14` and allocates a dataset and submit it to your MVS or z/OS instance.
+If you manually downloaded the package, you can open the `testsubmit.jcl` file, which just executes `IEFBR14` and allocates a dataset, and submit it to your MVS or z/OS instance.